Bikeman868/Ioc.Modules/README.md

 ## Package developers

-You need to add classes into your packages that define the IoC needs of your package.
+If you are developing a shared library and want to use IoC within it, then you need to add a class to your library that defines the IoC needs of your library.
 I recommend that you call your class `Package` and place it in the root folder of your project.
-For this to work you must decorate the class with the `[Package]` attribute and to implement the `IPackage` interface.
+You must also decorate the class with the `[Package]` attribute so that the package locator can find it, and to implement the `IPackage` interface so that your IoC needs can be determined.

-Here is a simple example:
+Here is a simple example of a `package.cs` file:
 ```
     [Package]
     public class Package: IPackage